 Our main guide, Dan, briefs us on what to expect in the water, about the 30-meter deep trench we would be swimming in, and how to react around the turtles.
-His passion for the ocean shows and he describes the different ocean life we should expect to see, as well as telling a couple of stories from previous adventures.
+His passion for the ocean shows and he describes the different ocean life we should expect to see, as well as tells a couple of stories from previous adventures.

 Heading over to a buggy loaded with the equipment we are geared up with a snorkel, mask, and fins.
-The crew is particular in making sure everything fits perfectly and provide baby shampoo to prevent the mask from fogging up.
+The crew is particular in making sure everything fits perfectly and provides baby shampoo to prevent the mask from fogging up.

 The sea scooters are unlike anything I have ever seen before.
-With a motor to propel you through the water and three different speed levels it will make swimming back inshore, against the current, so much easier.
+With a motor to propel you through the water and three different speed levels, it will make swimming back inshore, against the current, so much easier.
 We are taught how to operate the sea scooters correctly.
-Including the emergency stop and the most important, not to turn it on and face it downwards, unless you are comfortable swimming at depth.
+Including the emergency stop and most important, not to turn it on and face it downwards, unless you are comfortable swimming at depth.

 Going For A Test Swim

 We go for a practice swim at the beginning of the trench, keeping close to the drop-off point.
 This allows us to test the gear and the crew to replace any gear which are causing issues or that does not fit right.